matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

 - All synced stores must implement a method known as `setState` which accepts the state of the object and sets the state using vuex methods so reactivity is preserved
 - All synced stores must implement a getter that returns the hash of the current state (minus the server side information).

-All this boiled down to two basic pieces: client plugin and the server vuex.
+All this boiled down to three basic pieces: client plugin, the server vuex, and the store itself.

 ### The Client Plugin